All posts

 Before comparing platforms, establish your priorities.
 Not every alternative serves every use case equally well.

-Privacy & Data Sovereignty
+Privacy and Data Sovereignty

 Technical Requirements